Jack12816/greppy/README.md

 * Well structured application hierarchy
 * Split your application into specific modules
-    * Can be started individually or bundled by an worker
+    * Can be started individually or bundled by a worker
     * Enables you to build Cloud/Cluster software with multi- threading/server support
 * Easy integration of MongoDB/Maria|MySQL ORMs (mongoose, sequelize)
 * Configuration and extension support